lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/microk8s.md

     sudo chown -f -R $USER ~/.kube
 ```

-You  need to re-enter the session for the group update to take place:
+### You need to log off and log back in or re-enter the session for the group update to take place:

 ```bash
     su - $USER